Heart and Hands Postpartum Doula Training & Certification Program

 Cordelia Hanna, MPH, CHES, ICCE, CLE, CBA- Principal Course Leader (English Course), Curriculum Developer

-Cordelia Hanna has been working in the field of maternity care for over 30 years.
-She obtained her Master’s in Public Health (MPH) in Health Education and Promotion/Maternal Child Health from Loma Linda University in Loma Linda, California in 2008 and her Bachelor of Arts in Theatre and Dance from Indiana University, Bloomington in 1986.
-Cordelia is currently pursuing her doctorate in Health Psychology at Walden University.
-Cordelia is a Certified Health Education Specialist (CHES), the gold standard for professional health educators, accredited by NCHEC.
-She is also an ICEA-Certified Childbirth Educator, CAPPA-Certified Lactation Educator, and ALACE-Certified Birth Assistant who since 1991 has taught Childbirth Preparation Classes and Breastfeeding Education to hundreds of couples in private practice, clinics, public health, hospital and community settings.
+Cordelia Hanna is a highly experienced professional in the field of maternity care, with over 35 years of expertise.
+She completed her Bachelor’s degree in Theatre and Dance from Indiana University, Bloomington, in 1986 and later earned her Master’s degree in Public Health (MPH) with a focus on Health Education and Promotion/Maternal Child Health from Loma Linda University in Loma Linda, California, in 2008.
+Currently, she is pursuing her doctorate in Health Psychology at Walden University.
+Cordelia is a Certified Health Education Specialist (CHES), regarded as the gold standard for professional health educators accredited by the National Commission on Health Education Credentialing (NCHEC).
+Additionally, she is an ICEA-Certified Childbirth Educator, CAPPA-Certified Lactation Educator, and ALACE-Certified Birth Assistant.
+Since 1991, she has taught Childbirth Preparation Classes and Breastfeeding Education to hundreds of couples from diverse ethnic backgrounds and socioeconomic statuses in various settings, including private practice, clinics, public health, hospitals, and communities.

-From 2011 to 2019, Cordelia worked with Esperanza Community Housing Corporation’s Promatora de Salud/Community Health Worker Program, providing training in perinatal health and Doula support for Community Health Promoters/Promatores de Salud working in South Los Angeles, one of the Los Angeles county regions with the highest rates of maternal and infant mortality due to negative social determinants of health.
+Between 2014 and 2019, Cordelia collaborated with Esperanza Community Housing Corporation’s Promatora de Salud/Community Health Worker Program in South Los Angeles and the Harbor Corridor.
+In her role, she provided training on perinatal health and Doula support to Community Health Promoters/Promotores de Salud in South Los Angeles, a region known for having some of the highest rates of maternal and infant mortality linked to negative social determinants of health.

-Cordelia is a mother of two home-born, breastfed, and family-bedded children who are now bright and capable young adults.
-She is a grandmother of two granddaughters and a grandson.
-Her life partner is from Ghana, West Africa, and they enjoy an international lifestyle spanning two continents.
+Cordelia is a mother of two children who were born at home with a Licensed Midwife/Certified Professional Midwife, breastfed for 18 months, and slept in the family bed.
+They have now grown into bright and capable young adults.
+Cordelia is also a grandmother to two granddaughters and a grandson.
+Her life partner hails from Ghana, West Africa, and together they enjoy an international lifestyle that spans two continents.

 FOR MORE INFORMATION AND TO REGISTER